TZstatsADS/fall2019-proj1--StefanoLongo/README.md

 <img src="figs/Title1.jpeg" width="300">

 ### [Project Description](doc/)
-This project utlises text-analysis techniques such as cosine similarity and sentiment analysis to compare Jazz, Rock, and Hip-Hop lyrics to one another.
+This project utlises text-analysis techniques such as cosine similarity and sentiment analysis to compare lyrics in Jazz, Rock, and Hip-Hop songs.

 Term: Fall 2019